pojntfx/sessions/README.md

 3. **Take a break**: When the timer ends, take a 5-minute break
 4. **Repeat**: After 4 sessions, take a longer 15-30 minute break

-🚀 **That's it!** We hope Sessions helps your with your productivity.
+🚀 **That's it!** We hope Sessions helps you with your productivity.

 ## Screenshots